freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 Someone might tell you: "You're not really self taught because you learned from books or online courses.
 So you had teachers."
 And they are correct, but only in the most narrow sense.

-If someone takes issue with you calling yourself self-taught, just say: "By your standards, no one who wasn't raised by wolves is really self-taught at anything."
+If someone takes issue with you calling yourself self-taught, just say: "By your standards, no one who wasn't raised by wolves can claim to be self-taught at anything."

 Point them to this section of this book and tell them: "Quincy anticipated your snobbery."
 And then move on with your life.